AnoopAlias/AUTOM8N/docs/XtendWeb_Administration.rst

 The end user has an intuitive UI for managing domains hosted on cPanel.

-Sysadmins can manipulate server wide settings using various scripts accessible from command line
+Sysadmins can manipulate server wide settings and restart services using various scripts accessible from command line

 The ultimate goal of XtendWeb is to be an extensible nginx config management system that is easy for the sysadmins and enduser alike .

-Usually a Sysadmin will need to have minimal inetraction with the system.
-Following are some commands that may be required to run and a brief description of what it does.

-Mostly only the below commands will be needed by the sysAdmin

 Quick Reference of scripts for sysadmins
 -----------------------------------------------

 ::

-  # Enable or disable the plugin .Once you disable plugin the system will act as it was prior to plugin install
+  # Enable or disable the plugin .
   /opt/nDeploy/scripts/cpanel-nDeploy-setup.sh disable
   /opt/nDeploy/scripts/cpanel-nDeploy-setup.sh enable